-The Face-to-Face Project's Malawi office recently traveled to Kenya to conduct a 3-day victory garden workshop for the staff of the Africa Sand Dam Foundation.
+The Face-to-Face Project's Malawi office also traveled to Kenya in the beginning of May to conduct a 3-day victory garden workshop for the staff of the Africa Sand Dam Foundation.
 The Foundation reached out to F2F after seeing our success in Malawi.
 They wanted to undergo a training workshop so they could begin to teach their communities how to improve food production and develop food security.

 *Special thanks to The Charitable Foundation for their support in making this workshop possible.